Why should you pay more for a professional 3D scanner?

-Unfortunately, this is not the case of low-end scanners, especially when it comes to complex shapes, as can be seen below.
+Unfortunately, this is not the case with low-end scanners, especially when it comes to complex shapes, as can be seen below.
 The error is randomly spread over the scanned model in an inconsistent pattern:

 In this test, we compared the scan results made with a Skanect on a controlled mannequin head.
-As can be seen, despite following consistent measurement technique, the errors were significant and random, sometimes exceeding and sometimes short of the reference shape by several mm.
+As can be seen, despite following consistent measurement techniques, the errors were significant and random, sometimes exceeding and sometimes short of the reference shape by several mm.

-This basically means that your different scans will have significant measurement differences from one scan to another—even if you scan the same object, with the same technique and in the same environment!
-The results you get will basically be random within an important range.
+This means that your different scans will have significant measurement differences from one scan to another—even if you scan the same object, with the same technique and in the same environment!
+The results you get will be random within an important range.

 Things you can do with your data…

 Using a 3D scanner also usually involves at least a few post-treatment steps.
 For instance, you will likely need to remove surrounding surfaces (to isolate your object).
-Moreover, you will likely need to fill areas you couldn’t scan, re-align and perform your scan again, etc. The tools included in very affordable 3D scanners are usually quite limited, rudimentary and rather unstable.
+Moreover, you will likely need to fill areas you couldn’t scan, re-align and perform your scan again, etc. The tools included in affordable 3D scanners are usually quite limited, rudimentary and unstable.